eclipse-edc/Connector/README.md

 Contains all absolutely essential building that is necessary to run a connector such as `TransferProcessManager`, `ProvisionManager`, `DataFlowManager`, various model classes, the protocol engine and the policy piece.
-While it is possible to build a connector with just the code from the edc module, it will have very limited capabilities to communicate and to interact with a data space.
+While it is possible to build a connector with just the code from the `core` module, it will have very limited capabilities to communicate and to interact with a data space.

 ### `extensions`